tock/tock/doc/Process_Console.md

  1      c_hello                  0         8         0   1/14   Yielded
  ```

-  - You can kill a process with `terminate` and then boot it up with `boot`:
+  - You can kill a process with `terminate` and then restart it with `boot`:

 ```text
 tock$ terminate blink